Our Romelu Lukaku Biography tells you Facts about his Childhood Story, Early Life, Parents, Family, Wife, Lifestyle, Personal Life and Net Worth.

 Romelu Lukaku makes out time to visit Community Primary School to educate the next generation of football interested children (Boys and Girls) on the need to never give up on their education while chasing their football career.
 He did this while performing his Kick It Out Ambassadorial duties.

-Romelu Lukaku Childhood Story Plus Untold Biography Facts –How Pastor David Helped Him Overcome his Fears
+Romelu Lukaku Biography -How Pastor David Helped Him Overcome his Fears:

 It was Pastor David Luis who prayed for him at his trying times with Chelsea FC.